-The MPD26 has four different modes of operation.
-Each mode can be accessed by pressing the corresponding button on the MPD26.
+The MPD32 has four different modes of operation.
+Each mode can be accessed by pressing its corresponding button.
 Following is a short description of each mode:

+Preset Mode

-Preset Mode This mode allows you to load, save and copy Presets.
-A Preset is a PRESET collection of information about how different faders, knobs, and pads will behave.
-Using Presets allows you to save different configurations so you can guickly load them when you need them, without having to reprogram the MPD26 every time.
-Edit Mode This mode allows you to edit the configuration of the MPD26.
-Edit EDIT Mode is a powerful tool for customizing your set-up.
+This mode allows you to load, save and copy Presets.
+A Preset is a collection of information about how different faders, knobs, and pads will behave.
+Using Presets allows you to save different configurations so you can quickly load them when you need them, without having to reprogram the MPD32 every time. (page 9)

+Edit Mode

+This mode allows you to edit the configuration of the MPD32.
+Edit Mode is a powerful tool for customizing your set-up.
 In this mode, you can make changes to how the pads, knobs and faders are behaving.
 For example, you may wish to have a fader or a knob transmit only a limited range of MIDI data, or you may wish to have a pad that transmits on a different MIDI Channel.
+You can change these and various other parameters in Edit Mode. (page 10)

+Global Mode

-You can change these and various other parameters in Edit Mode.
-See the Edit Mode Parameters table for a full listing of editable parameters.
-Global Mode This mode allows you to set global parameters and make general GLOBAL changes to how your MPD26 is functioning.
-The parameters that you can modify in Global Mode include Controller Resets, Pad Velocity Curves, Pad Threshold, MIDI Clock options, Display Brightness, and more.
-Program Change Mode This mode allows you to transmit various Program Change PROGRAM messages.
-In this mode, you can remotely switch between different CHANGE programs on your DAW or external device directly from the MPD26.
+This mode allows you to set global parameters and make general changes to how your MPD32 is functioning.
+The parameters that you can modify in Global Mode include Controller Resets, Pad Velocity Curves, Pad Threshold, MIDI Clock options, Display Brightness, and more. (page 27)

+Program Change Mode

+This mode allows you to transmit various Program Change messages.
+In this mode, you can remotely switch between different programs on your DAW or external device directly from the MPD32. (page 31)